-I am an Information Systems professor in the College of Technology & Computing at Utah Valley University.
+I am an Assistant Professor of Information Systems in the College of Technology & Computing at Utah Valley University.
 I love teaching database and programming courses.
 In my research, I am interested in using artificial intelligence methods to manage the information overload problem.
 I am also interested in business intelligence and data management.

 INFO 1200 - Introduction to Computer Programming I (C#)